Trustroots/nostroots/README.md

 "I've seen the sleepy.bike prototype from [OpenHospitalityNetwork](https://github.com/OpenHospitalityNetwork) using Solid and I really think it's too much to expect from users to use decentralized web for now.
 I know even I would be reluctant on creating some "new tech account" just to use some hospitality website."

 Generally we want to see an explosion of gift economy ideas… and all kinds of remixes of ideas around geo data, meeting people and organizing events.
 Trustroots is good at hospitality, so for the foreseeable future we will keep this working as is.
-But the meet functionality is hardly used by anyone, and there is a lot of untapped potential around circles, and connecting this to for example Hitchwiki and maps.
+But the meet functionality was hardly used by anyone, and there is a lot of untapped potential around circles, and connecting this to for example Hitchwiki and maps.
 We want to try to add Nostr functionality in this direction, without breaking the hospitality part, and in a way that it's easy for anyone to try to use or even build new things if they choose to.

 ### ActivityPub, Solid vs Nostr